LiveGTech/gShell/README.md

 git pull --recurse-submodules
 ```

 When you don't need to update the libraries, you can omit the `--recurse-submodules` argument.
-However, if you have cloned this repository before we added submodules, you must run `git pull --recurse-submodules` and then `git submodule init` (and then pull again) to pull the required submodules to run gShell.
+However, it is recommended that you update the libraries locally to ensure compatibility with the latest version of gShell.

 ## Running gShell
 Install gShell and its dependencies using npm: